The small car park is level tarmac.

 The West Tower is up 13 stone steps with a handrail on one side, which leads to the great hall.
-A spiral staircase of 37 stone steps with a rope handrail, takes visitors to the West Tower battlements.
+A spiral staircase of 37 stone steps with handrail, takes visitors to the West Tower battlements.

 The stairs (with handrail) continue with:

 - a further 18 steps to the East Tower battlements

 A wooden walkway of 12 steps joins the two towers at first floor level.

 The walkway around the battlements has an uneven surface.

 Assistance dogs are permitted at all our sites and within roofed areas.

 Visitors' dogs are allowed at Huntingtower Castle, but are not permitted in roofed areas.

 Dogs must be kept on a lead at all times and not left unattended.
 A no fouling rule applies at all our sites.

 For information on accessibility at more than 80 of our sites download our Access Guide.